-624.3161 Market conduct examinations.--

-(6) Based on the findings of a market conduct examination that an insurer has exhibited a pattern or practice of willful violations of an unfair insurance trade practice related to claims-handling which caused harm to policyholders, as prohibited by s.
-626.9541(1)(i), the office, after a proceeding under ss.
-120.569 and 120.57(1), may require an insurer to file its claims-handling practices and procedures related to that line of insurance with the office for review and inspection, to be held by the office for the following 36-month period.
+- (2) (a) The business of insurance is subject to the provisions of this chapter.
+As applied to the business of insurance, any legal action to seek penalties or damages for violations or to otherwise enforce the provisions of this chapter shall be brought only by the Attorney General or a state attorney, as provided in this chapter, and another party may not bring suit against a person engaged in the business of insurance, notwithstanding any other provision of this chapter. - (b) This chapter does not prohibit a rating organization or advisory organization from collecting claims, loss, or expense data from insurers and filing rates or advisory rates with the Office of Insurance Regulation. - Section 3.
+Subsection (6) is added to section 624.3161, Florida Statutes, to read: - 624.3161 Market conduct examinations.-- - (6) Based on the findings of a market conduct examination that an insurer has exhibited a pattern or practice of willful violations of an unfair insurance trade practice related to claims-handling which caused harm to policyholders, as prohibited by s.
+626.9541(1)(i), the office may require an insurer to file its claims-handling practices and procedures related to that line of insurance with the office for review and inspection, to be held by the office for the following 36-month period.
 Such claims-handling practices and procedures are public records and are not trade secrets or otherwise exempt from the provisions of s.
 119.07(1).
 As used in this section, "claims-handling practices and procedures" are any policies, guidelines, rules, protocols, standard operating procedures, instructions, or directives that govern or guide how and the manner in which an insured's claims for benefits under any policy will be processed.

-Section 3.
-Subsections (2) and (3) of section 624.4211, Florida Statutes, are amended to read:
+Section 4.
+Subsections (2) and (3) of section 624.4211, Florida Statutes, are amended, and subsections (5) and (6) are added to that section, to read: